LadipoOluwaseun/ECE434/hw08/README.md

 	I from what I measured there is a delay of around 40 ns from an input to an output signal.

+## Prof. Yoder's comments

+Over all looks good.
+You shouldn't have jitter when using the R30 for output.

+Late: -1
+Grade:  9/10